 4. Who will I hire?
 Can I afford it?

 No business owner can do everything.
 If you can’t afford employees, think about who is going to handle marketing, manufacturing, and other aspects of the business.
+The use of virtual assistants and remote workers is growing in popularity.
+This also brings greater flexibility and can be cheaper when compared to employees.

 5. What do I need?